Search this site

 I was completely lost and did not know what to make of it.
 What had my neck to do with this sudden burst of worship?

 "You have a mole on the neck," he said.

-So have I. It is a huge circular mole, jet black and almost an inch in diameter on the right side of the neck.
+That's true.
+It is a huge circular mole, jet black, and almost an inch in diameter on the right side of the neck.

 "It is a good sign," he said.

 "It is just a mole and nothing else," I said aghast at this superstition.

 "Shut up, you don't understand anything," the man said and left after another round of feet-touching.